nestoregon/learn/vim/README.md

 Now let's try to repeat the same command.
 If we are to press ``.`` Vim remembers that this is our last command and will redo it.
 Try it deleting this word -> secondWordTobedeleted.

 The next trick is to replace a word.
-We do that by preseing ``cw``.
+We do that by pressing ``cw``.
 We can repeat this process again. put-your-own-word-here -> repeat-process-here.

 cucumber-cucumber-cucumber-cucumber-cucumber -> cucumber-cucumber-cucumber